5 Reasons Why You Should Post Pricing on Your Photography Website

 - Heartbreak – A couple comes to your site and falls in love with your work.
 They contact you for more information and may even set up a time to meet.
 You spend an hour or more together looking at your portfolio and going over their needs.
 You give them a price to capture their special day but come in over their budget.
 Even after negotiation they still can’t afford your services.
 The couple is now very disappointed and you both spend time and energy for nothing.

 After reading the OffbeatBride.com article I did a little survey of my own on Twitter.
 A good number of photographers that responded say they include some pricing information on their website.
 I followed up asking if they feel it has helped gain new clients and overall the answer was yes.
-Jack Hollingsworth (@photojack on Twitter) recently ran a twtpoll asking “Should Photographers display their price list (what they charge for creative services) on their website?“.
-Out of 92 votes, 46% – Yes, 38% – No, 7% – Don’t have an opinion and 10% – Other.
+Jack Hollingsworth (@photojack on Twitter) ran a poll asking “Should Photographers display their price list (what they charge for creative services) on their website?”.
+46% – Yes, 38% – No, 7% – Don’t have an opinion and 10% – Other.
 The combination of comments from the OffbeatBride.com article, Jack’s poll and my quick survey gives a good indication of what the consumer wants and how photographers have responded to meet their need.

 Next Steps…